kyokley/BattlePyAI/README.md

 'main.py' is the testing program - it will let you specify the agents that should play.

-Here is an example usage that tests a new agent file (newagent.py) over one of the provided samples (samples/random_player.py):

 ```
 python main.py
 ```

 In order to facilitate testing, there is a debug mode.
 In debug mode, the game clock is disabled and unhandled exceptions will cause execution to halt.
-Debug mode is turned on by setting the optional --debug argument on the command line when running 'main' or 'tournament' programs.
+Debug mode is turned on by setting the optional 'debug' argument when initiliazing the Series or Tournament objects.